 - focus on those who will execute the strategy, and do too much yourself

-In order to be able to use sufficient time to understand the business, one must go out into the organization and gather information and create relationships.
+In order to be able to use sufficient time to understand the business, a new CFO must go out into the organization and gather information and create relationships.
 It is therefore particularly important that the company’s support systems are in place and provide the necessary management information.

 Powerful Suite For CFO’s